Margaret Street Renovation

 Exceptional Exterior Details

-We replaced our older windows with sleek black units to match the exterior, added French doors leading onto the deck for more light, and upgraded to a fir-grain fiberglass front door, ensuring it doesn’t warp or rot from the wild swings in temperature.
+We replaced our older windows with sleek black units to match the exterior, as the windows we had were not original to the home.
+French doors were added to the kitchen leading onto the deck for more light, and the front door was upgraded from hollow core to a fir-grain fiberglass, ensuring it doesn’t warp or rot from the wild swings in temperature.

 For more detailed information about our exterior upgrade process, please visit White Crane’s “Inside This Remodel” Project Page.